Crusader: No Regret: Reception

 No Regret was generally well received.
 Major Mike wrote in GamePro, "Regret shows no remorse in outclassing its predecessor by showcasing better graphics, more refined gameplay, and more mayhem."
 He considered the forward roll a particularly strong addition, and also commented positively on the music.
-He gave the game a 4.5 out of 5 in graphics and a perfect 5.0 in every other category (sound, control, and funfactor).
+He gave the game a 4.5 out of 5 in graphics and a perfect 5.0 in every other category (sound, control, and fun factor).
 GameSpot praised the attention to detail in the graphics.
 PC Gamer welcomed the addition of controller support.
 There was a general impression that the difficulty had increased over No Remorse, partly thanks to superior enemy A.I. and partly thanks to the trickier puzzles and traps.

 Some critics complained about the FMV-driven story and agreed with Zurovec's idea of the game as more of a "level pack" than a true sequel.

 No Regret was nominated as Computer Games Strategy Plus's 1996 action game of the year, although it lost to Syndicate Wars.